-On the 4th May 1972 about 200 boys aged between 11 and 16, put down their pencils and rulers at Quinton Kynaston School in the Finchley Road near St John’s Wood in North London, in a protest over unpleasant school dinners, caning, and the conformity of school uniforms.
-They swarmed over the school wall and not knowing really what to do next, decided to all go home.
+On the 4th May 1972 about 200 boys aged between 11 and 16, put down their pencils and rulers at Quinton Kynaston School on the Finchley Road near St John’s Wood in north London.
+It was the start of a protest about unpleasant school dinners, caning, and the conformity of school uniforms.
+The boys swarmed over the school wall and not knowing really what to do next decided to all go home.

 The headmaster, Mr Everest-Phillips protested to the press: